smathot/pythontutorials/content/pages/modules.md

 print(choice(prime_numbers))
 ```

-We can also directly import everything from the `random` module: a *wildcard* import.
-This is generally considered bad practice, because it makes it entirely unclear where functions come from.
+You can also directly import everything from the `random` module: a *wildcard* import.
+This is generally considered bad practice, because it makes it difficult to tell where a function comes from.

 ```python